Jori-Health/autoprognosis/README.md

-# AutoPrognosis - A system for automating the design of predictive modeling pipelines tailored for clinical prognosis.
+# Jori AutoPrognosis (FORKED) - A system for automating the design of predictive modeling pipelines tailored for clinical prognosis.

 <div align="center">